imbrem/old-isotope-semantics/sections/free-model.typ

 == Basic Blocks are a Freyd Category

+TODO: define syntax parametrized by types, instructions; quotient by $α$

+TODO: this is a category

+TODO: quotient further by structural rules

+TODO: this is a Freyd category

-TODO: this denotational semantics is just a compiler pass sending us to A-normal form
+TODO: the denotational semantics becomes a compiler pass sending us to A-normal form, when taken from syntax to syntax

+TODO: think about (generalized) peephole rewrites, for MLIR-isms

+TODO: "what if nothing is pure": still, this is the right model, since tuples are pure, and tuples are nice.
+With no tuples we don't need Freyd, just premonoidal, and we end up with some strict premonoidal nonsense.

 == Elgot Distributive Freyd Categories